whiskyechobravo/kerkoapp/README.md

 * `KERKO_FEEDS`: A list of syndication feed formats to publish.
 Defaults to `['atom']`.
 If set to an empty list, no web feed will be provided.
 The only supported format is `'atom'`.
+* `KERKO_FEEDS_MAX_DAYS`: The age (in number of days) of the oldest items allowed into web feeds.
+The Date field of the items are used for that purpose, and when no date is available, the date the item was added to Zotero is used instead.
+Defaults to `0` (no age limit).
+Unless your goal is to promote recent literature only, you should probably ignore this setting.
+Note: Items with missing dates will be considered as very recent, to prevent them from being excluded from feeds.
+For the same reason, items whose date lack the month and/or the day will be considered as from the 12th month of the year and/or the last day of the month.
 * `KERKO_FULLTEXT_SEARCH`: Allow full-text search of attached documents.
   Defaults to `True`.
 You really should set this to `False` if you do not intend to attach any documents, otherwise the users may be offered irrelevant options